thaibirding.com by Nick Upton

 (Photo by Nick Upton)

-Shorebirds are the main attraction here, indeed, they are almost the only birds one is likely to see here due to a severe lack of vegetation but a plentiful supply of shallow water and mud.
-The most exciting species to look for at Khok Kham is of course Spoon-billed Sandpiper which is seen every year from about late October to the first few days of April, but which numbers no more than two or three birds at this site.
+Shorebirds are the main attraction here, indeed, they are almost the only birds one is likely to see here due to a severe lack of vegetation but with a supply of shallow water and mud there is usually a plentiful supply of wading birds.
+The most exciting species to look for at Khok Kham is, of course, the critically endangered Spoon-billed Sandpiper which is seen every year from about late October to the first few days of April, but which numbers no more than two or three birds at this site, feeding alongside other small shorebirds such as Red-necked Stint and Broad-billed Sandpiper.

-This critically endangered species is by no means the only attraction however, as every year there are species such as Great Knot, Nordmann's Greenshank, Asian Dowitcher and Long-toed Stint to search for.
+This highly sought-after species is by no means the only attraction however, as every year there are species such as Great Knot, Nordmann's Greenshank, Asian Dowitcher and Long-toed Stint to search for.
 Other rarer species that can show up include Sharp-tailed Sandpiper and Red-necked Phalarope.
-A good number of Terns frequent this site too with CaspianTern and Gull-billed Tern are both commonly seen here.
-Although the number of salt pans here has decreased over recent years this is still a good place to see a large number and good variety of Thailand's wading birds.
+A good number of Terns frequent this site too with CaspianTern and Gull-billed Tern are both commonly seen here, although Little Tern and Whiskered Tern are usually the commonest species.
+Although the number of salt pans here has decreased over recent years this is still a good place to see a large number and good variety of Thailand's wading birds and is often the easiest sitein Thailand to get good views of Spoon-billed Sandpiper.

 A checklist of the birds of this location can be found here - Khok Kham Bird Checklist